Why worriers see the world as full of danger

 So the fight or flight response kicks in regardless.
 You’re flooded with horrible feelings throughout your body.
 These feelings are so bad, they convince you the threat must be real.

-So it’s really hard to think of anything else but getting rid of them.
-That stops your brain from assessing the risk properly.
+That makes it really hard to think of anything else but getting rid of them.
+And therefore your brain doesn’t assess the risk properly.

-So what are these physical reactions that are so unpleasant?
+So what are these unpleasant physical reactions that are so frightening?

 Everyone, not just worriers, experiences this fight or flight reaction at some time.
 But worriers probably tend to feel it more often, and more strongly than others.